samcochran/optimal-spacecraft-control/index.md

 ### Escape

 This was our first time finding initial conditions that allow the third body to slingshot off one of the primaries and then escape the system.
+The light gray arrows show the acceleration field of the system, and indicate where a massless body would accelerate at each point in space due to the gravitational force of the two primaries.

 <video width="640" height="640" controls>
 <source src="https://github.com/samcochran/Gravitational-Slingshot/raw/master/Animations/escape.mp4" type="video/mp4">